dpeckett/telemetry/README.md

 # telemetry

-Anonymized Telemetry API.
+Anonymous Telemetry API.
 Why write my own?
 Because OMG the existing projects in this space are an absolute cesspool of complexity and over-engineering.

 ## Opting Out